New to the Disability, Access, and Inclusion Office

 - Students may upload files while completing Online Intake Form, email a complete PDF (no single pages, please) to firstname.lastname@example.org, or fax their documentation to 401.
 874. 5694.

-- Students who do not have documentation or are in the process of obtaining it, may participate in a consultation meeting with DAI to discuss their request and next steps.
+- Students who do not have documentation or are in the process of obtaining it, should meet with DAI to discuss their request and next steps.
 Please email email@example.com, or call 401.
 874 .2098 to schedule an appointment.

 - After you’ve completed steps 1 and 2 above, a member of the DAI Team will contact you to schedule an appointment within 2-3 business days.

-- Both in-person, and virtual appointments via GoogleMeet (captioning available) are available.
+- Both in-person, and virtual appointments via ZOOM (captioning available) are available.
 URI guidelines for illness, self-screening, and masking apply to all in-person meetings.

 - DAI’s business hours are 8:30-4:30pm, Monday through Friday.
 DAI may be able to accommodate evening appointments in special circumstances.